cucumber/screenplay.js/README.md

 })
 ```

-**Note:** the data remembered is scoped by `Actor`, so you can not access a data remembered by an actor when using another
+**Note:** the data remembered is scoped by `Actor`, so you cannot access data remembered by one actor from another
 one.
-You can also have multiple actors storing different data with the same key.
+You can have multiple actors storing different data with the same key.
 Every `Actor` is discarded at the end of
 each scenario, so you won't be able to `recall` anything from previous scenarios.

 ### Accessing the world from actors